AnyLog-co/documentation/northbound connectors/remote_cli.md

 A similar functionality is achieved using [cURL](https://curl.se/) as well as with other tools such as [Postman](https://www.postman.com/).
 Note: [Using Postman](../using%20postman.md) details the usage of Postman with AnyLog nodes.

+The Remote CLI contains the following:
+1. A client form to issue commands and queries to nodes in the network.
+2. Preconfigured buttons allowing to issue commands by clicking on buttons.
+Users preconfigure the buttons to their frequently used commands and queries.
+3. Forms to display and stream video and images.
+4. A form that collects monitored info from monitored nodes.
+5. A form that translate commands and queries to cURL commands, to A QR Code and HTTP request.
+6. A setting form.

 ## Installing the Remote CLI

 ## Configuring the Remote CLI